ATTACHMENT DISORDER

 A child with a history of disruptive behaviors and poor impulse control may endure repeated punishments.
 This leads to a sense of entitlement and low frustration tolerance.

-This therapy has a basis in the principle that problems stem from interactions between family members rather than individual factors.
-A therapist works with the entire family unit to identify underlying issues that may lead to conflict, illness, and dysfunction.
+During this therapy, a therapist works with the entire family unit to identify underlying issues that may lead to conflict, illness, and dysfunction.

-Cognitive Behavioral Therapy helps patients recognize dysfunctional beliefs and develop alternative, healthier thoughts, and behavioral strategies.
-Patients learn to take control of their emotions and behavior through cognitive restructuring, problem-solving, and stress management techniques.
+Cognitive-behavioral therapy helps patients recognize dysfunctional beliefs and develop alternative, healthier thoughts, and behavioral strategies.

 Attachment disorders can be challenging to understand and handle, making parents feel like they are struggling to help their adolescent children.
 Parents of adolescents with attachment disorders can often feel lost and alone.
 They may not know where to turn for help or how to best support their child.

-If your adolescent loved one is struggling with an attachment disorder, reach out to Massachusetts Center for Adolescent Wellness (MCAW) today.
-Our team can answer any questions you may have and give you a better understanding of our outpatient mental health program and what we treat.
-We provide treatment and resources to parents of adolescents with attachment disorders.
+If your adolescent loved one is struggling with an attachment disorder, contact the Massachusetts Center for Adolescent Wellness (MCAW) today at 855.940.6229.
+Our team can answer any questions you may have and give you a better understanding of our attachment disorder treatment program.